elixir-circuits/circuits_uart/README.md

 Oops.
 Well, when it appears again, it can be reopened.
 In passive mode, errors get reported on the calls to `Nerves.UART.read/2` and `Nerves.UART.write/3`

+Back to receiving data, it's a little annoying that characters arrive one by one.
+That's because our computer is really fast compared to the serial port, but if something slows it down, we could receive two or more characters at a time.
+Rather than reassemble the characters into lines, we can ask `nerves_uart` to do it for us:

+    iex> Nerves.UART.configure(pid, framing: {Nerves.UART.Framing.Line, separator: "\r\n"})
+    :ok

+This tells `nerves_uart` to append a `\r\n` to each call to `write/2` and to report each line separately in active and passive mode.
+You can set this configuration in the call to `open/3` as well.
+Here's what we get now:

+    iex> flush
+    {:nerves_uart, "COM14", "abc"}   # Note that the "\r\n" is trimmed
+    :ok

+If your serial data is framed differently, check out the `Nerves.UART.Framing` behaviour and implement your own.

+You can also set a timeout so that a partial line doesn't hang around in the receive buffer forever:

+    iex> Nerves.UART.configure(pid, rx_framing_timeout: 500)
+    :ok

+    # Assume that the sender sent the letter "A" without sending anything else
+    # for 500 ms.

+    iex> flush
+    {:nerves_uart, "COM14", {:partial, "A"}}

 ## Installation